kushalbakshi/element-event/README.md

 ## Element architecture

-In both of the following diagrams, the trial element starts immediately downstream from
+In both of the following diagrams, the trial table starts immediately downstream from
 ***Session***.
 In one case, Sessions are first segmented into trials, and then segmented into events.
 This might be appropriate, for example, in a paradigm with repeated conditions and response behaviors associated with different conditions.
 In the